CAHLR/pyBKT/README.md

 The easiest way to install Boost-Python is through Homebrew:

 ```
-For Python 3
+For Python 3 (when is not the default Python version in the machine)
 - brew uninstall boost-python (if already installed)
 - brew install boost-python --with-python3 --without-python

-For Python 2
+For Python 2 or when Python 3 is the default Python version.
 - brew install boost-python
 ```